Staff | Education Policy & Social AnalysisSkip to content Skip to main navigation

-Tracy Vadakumchery is the Administrative Coordinator for the Center for Understanding Race and Education (CURE).
-Her duty as Administrative Coordinator is to manage logistical and clerical information for CURE as a backbone of the center under the Department of Education Policy and Social Analysis.
+Her duty as Administrative Coordinator is to manage logistical information for CURE.
 Her primary responsibility is to assist Sociology of Education Professor Amy Stuart Wells on projects surrounding the educational benefits of diversity, primarily “Reimagining Education: Teaching and Learning in Racially Diverse Schools”, a multidisciplinary Summer Institute that supports efforts to create truly integrated schools for educators, policy makers, parents, and graduate students who live and work in racially and ethnically diverse communities.
 She also assists students and research assistants on The Public Good, a public school support organization (PSSO) that offers a comprehensive package of services to schools and communities to realize the educational and societal benefits of diversity.
-Tracy also regularly schedules meetings for CURE, organizes budgetary grant information, manages logistical information for research assistants and interns working in the office, and communicates with TC Offices and other organizations in related efforts to advocate for true integration.
-She hails from Chicago, Illinois and is pursuing her Master of Education in Psychological Counseling at Teachers College.
+Dianne also organizes budgetary grant information, manages logistical information for research assistants and interns working in the office, and communicates with TC Offices and other organizations in related efforts to advocate for true integration.
+Dianne hails from California and is currently a doctoral candidate in the Higher and Postscondary Education program at Teachers College.

 Administrative Director for the National Center for Children and Families